 Fact-checked with HomeInsurance.com

-Whole life insurance, however, is more complex; while these policies pay a death benefit to survivors, they can also be used as tax-sheltered investment tools and may be borrowed against while the policy is active.
-Premiums are more expensive and may vary based on factors like age, health, or available investment options.
+Whole life insurance policies also pay a lump sum upon the policyholder’s death.
+These policies are also used as investment tools, and policyholders can even take loans against whole life policies.
+The premiums are more expensive and may vary based on factors like age, health or available investment options.

-- Variable life insurance offers tax advantages that are appealing to many.
-Premiums accrue in a tax-free account that is then invested on the policy holder’s behalf, and the death benefit is based on the earned value of these investments over time.
+- Variable life insurance offers a death benefit, as well as tax advantages.
+Premiums accrue in a tax-free account that is then invested on the policyholder’s behalf, and the death benefit is based on the earned value of these investments over time.
 This cash value can also be borrowed against prior to death.

 - Universal life operates similarly, but splits premium payments into investment funds and cash accounts that accrue interest.
 These are also tax-free and may be a source of loans.

-- The Army and Air Force Mutual Aid Association (AAFMAA) offers a range of insurance terms and policies for all five military branches who are active duty, reservists, or retired service members.
+- The American Armed Forces Mutual Aid Association (AAFMAA) offers a range of insurance terms and policies for all five military branches who are active duty, reservists, or retired service members.
 ROTC members may also purchase an AAFMAA policy under certain provisions.

 - The Navy Mutual Aid Association (NMAA) offers a selection of life insurance and financial planning tools to active and retired military.
 Contrary to the name, these policies are not restricted to Navy service members; Army, Marines, and Coast Guard personnel, as well as employees of the PHS and NOAA, are also welcome.

 While life insurance needs should be evaluated with specific families in mind, it is generally true that insurance policies offered by one of these entities will most likely serve the needs of soldiers.

 Life insurance options for veterans